-Wheat: June quarter 2020
+Wheat: September quarter 2020

 World wheat prices to remain low, Australian prices to converge

-The world wheat indicator price is forecast to remain low in 2020–21, at an average of US$222 per tonne.
-A forecast fall in production in some major exporting countries will be offset by weaker world demand for discretionary foods due to restrictions introduced to slow the spread of COVID-19.
+The world wheat price is forecast to remain low in 2020–21, at an average of US$222 per tonne.
+This is a marginal increase from 2019–20.
+A forecast fall in production in some major exporting countries will be partially offset by weaker world demand for discretionary foods due to restrictions introduced to slow the spread of COVID-19.

 Milling wheat has few substitutes and relatively inelastic demand as a staple food.
 This means that the underlying demand for wheat is unlikely to be significantly affected by the COVID-19 pandemic.
 Weaker global economic growth as a result of COVID-19 is likely to reduce demand for higher-value wheat flour products (cakes, biscuits and pastries) and higher-value meat and dairy products.
-The fall in demand for grain-fed meat and dairy products and an abundance of feed grain substitutes (cheap corn) will result in lower feed demand for wheat.
+The fall in demand for grain-fed meat and dairy products and an abundance of feed grain substitutes will result in lower feed demand for wheat.

-World production to reach record high
+World production to increase marginally

-Australian wheat production to recover in 2020–21
+Australian wheat production to rebound in 2020–21

 Australian exports to recover from drought-affected lows